We conducted an evidence review and held workshops that explored workforce productivity in adult social care.

 The evidence from our review told us that an engaged, valued and well supported workforce, working within a positive organisational culture, has an impact on the quality of care and workforce productivity.
 We know that stress and burnout are tangible issues for social care and it’s never been more important to support workforce health and wellbeing.

-Through our research, we identified four key areas that influence productivity, displayed here as ‘pillars’ of productivity.
+We identified four key areas that influence productivity, displayed in the report as ‘pillars’ of productivity.
 These are interconnected pillars, all of equal importance, meaning that poor progress in one or more pillar can have a negative impact on productivity and workforce stability and the opposite effect with positive and stable progress.

 It’s also important to note that a cross cutting theme of the four pillars was an organisation’s approach to the use of digital tools and its digital leadership.